harness-community/openfeature-js-provider/README.md

 ## Contributor License Agreement

-In order to clarify the intellectual property license granted with Contributions from any person or entity, Harness Inc. ("Harness") must have a Contributor License Agreement ("CLA") on file that has been read, accepted, and followed by each contributor, indicating an agreement to the CLA terms located here.
+In order to clarify the intellectual property license granted with Contributions from any person or entity, Harness Inc. ("Harness") must have a Contributor License Agreement ("CLA") on file that has been read, accepted, and followed by each contributor, indicating an agreement to the CLA terms located [here](https://github.com/harness-community/overview/blob/main/Contributor_License_Agreement.md).
 This license is for your protection as a Contributor as well as the protection of Harness; it does not change your rights to use your own Contributions for any other purpose.

-By Submitting code to this repo, contributors agree to the Contributor License Agreement, which can be viewed [here](https://github.com/harness-community/overview/blob/main/Contributor_License_Agreement.md).

 ## Code of Conduct